ADA-Projects/RAG-Traslation-Prompts/README.md

 The system implements retrieval-augmented generation for translation prompts:

 1. **Storage:** Translation pairs are embedded using sentence-transformers and stored in ChromaDB with metadata (source/target languages)
-2. **Retrieval:** Query sentences are embedded and searched using cosine similarity, filtered by language pair
+2. **Retrieval:** Query sentences are embedded and searched using cosine similarity with bidirectional matching
+   - Direct matches: source_lang → target_lang pairs
+   - Reverse matches: target_lang → source_lang pairs (swapped for output)
+   - This allows en→it pairs to serve it→en queries and vice versa
 3. **Augmentation:** Top 4 similar pairs are formatted into a prompt for LLM translation

 ### Stammering Detection